 HOW DO YOU TREAT AN ANOXIC BRAIN INJURY?

-While some people recover from an anoxic brain injury, others suffer permanent damage.
-If a medical professional has confirmed that you have experienced an anoxic brain injury, your next step is to inquire about the different treatments available.
-Most patients are evaluated by a neurologist and receive physical, occupational, and possibly speech therapy as well.
+While some people may recover over time from an anoxic brain injury, others can suffer permanent damage.
+If a medical professional has confirmed that you have experienced an anoxic brain injury, your next step should be to inquire about the different treatments available.
+Most patients are evaluated by a neurologist and receive physical, occupational, and possibly speech therapy, as well.

-A new, exciting way to treat an anoxic brain injury that some people may not have even heard of is hyperbaric oxygen therapy (HBOT).
-HBOT may sound complicated or intimidating, but it’s actually a simple treatment that is neither invasive nor strenuous.
-During a HBOT treatment, you go inside a hyperbaric chamber, or a pressurized vessel, where you inhale pure oxygen for a certain amount of time.
-An HBOT protocol revitalizes the cells in your brain and body, improving their efficiency and functionality.
+Hyperbaric oxygen therapy (HBOT) is a cutting edge method of treating an anoxic brain injury, which has grown in popularity in recent years.
+HBOT may sound complicated or intimidating, but it’s actually a fairly simple treatment that is neither invasive nor strenuous.
+During an HBOT treatment, patients are placed in a hyperbaric chamber—or a pressurized vessel—where they inhale pure oxygen over a certain period of time.
+Hyperbaric oxygen therapy revitalizes the cells in both your brain and body, improving their efficiency and functionality.

 HBOT has been shown in clinical research to be a potentially effective tool for anoxic brain injury recovery.
-Improvements in gross motor function as well as concentration and information process are possible.
-But keep in mind that like any other medical condition, a person’s ability to heal is directly related to their individual situation.
+Improvements in gross motor function, as well as concentration and information processing, are possible.
+Of course, like any other medical condition, a person’s ability to heal is directly related to his/her individual situation.

 Learn more about hyperbaric oxygen therapy and its role in your anoxic brain injury recovery.